kamleshpawar2006/shopAppAngularJS/README.md

 # shopAppAngularJS

 After downloading the repo:
-=>Make sure your system have node js and mysql installed in it.
+1. Make sure your system have node js and mysql installed in it.
-=>Change following block of code in backend.js
+2. Change following block of code in backend.js

 var con  = mysql.createConnection({
      host     : 'localhost',